usableUX/usable.ng/README.md

 ###[ToDo]
 Below are a list of things or features that we need to implement.
 If you want to jump in; edit this file with a list of things you want to be able to do.

+- Listing for the events (Past & Upcoming)
+- Profiles of speakers whom we've had the joy of hosting over the years